 Put simply, it's a crime to sell, furnish, administer, give away, or transport controlled substances, including cocaine, heroin, hallucinogenic substances such as peyote, and “date rape” drugs such as GHB.

-Some controlled substances are prohibited by other California statutes, such as methamphetamine and marijuana.
+Other California statutes, such as methamphetamine and marijuana prohibit some controlled substances.
 For instance, Health and Safety Code 11379 describes the crime of sale or transportation of methamphetamine.
 HS 1160 defines the sale or transport of marijuana.

-Section 11352 is a broad provision to cover illegal drugs which are not explicitly covered individually under other conditions.
+Section 11352 is a broad provision to cover illegal drugs that are not explicitly covered individually under other conditions.
 Health and Safety Code 11352 HS makes it a crime to:

 What are the Related Crimes?